March 30, 2025 Story by: Editor

-The U.S. Justice Department has withdrawn from a lawsuit challenging Texas’ legislative and congressional district maps, which were redrawn following the 2020 U.S. census.
+The Department of Justice has officially withdrawn from a lawsuit challenging Texas’ legislative and congressional district maps, which were redrawn following the 2020 U.S. census.
+A case initially brought forth by the League of United Latin American Citizens (LULAC) and supported by Congresswoman Eddie Bernice Johnson, marks a significant shift in the legal landscape surrounding electoral districting in the state.
 The lawsuit alleged that these maps discriminated against Latino and Black voters by limiting their ability to participate equally in the electoral process.

 This move is part of a broader trend under President Donald Trump’s administration, where the Justice Department has stepped back from voting rights cases previously initiated under President Joe Biden.
 In January, the department withdrew from a voting rights case against Virginia concerning the removal of names from voter rolls, and just last month, it pulled back from a redistricting case in Louisiana.